Electric Rates

 The charts below compare the electricity cost for three typical customer types from three local utilities: Healdsburg Electric, PG&E, and Sonoma Clean Power (SCP).

-The data is based on the SCP and PG&E Joint Comparison for rates as of June 2023.
+The data is based on the SCP and PG&E Joint Comparison for rates as of March 2025.

 Healdsburg Electric